 The productive agricultural land in the river valleys also made Renton a commercial center.
 Other industries included brick and tile plants, a cigar factory, a glass-making facility, and lumber mills.
 By the early 1900s, Renton was a prosperous town in many ways.

-The town was incorporated on September 3, 1901.
-Earlier, the town had been known as a rough-and-tumble community, due to the heavy industry.
+The town was incorporated on September 6, 1901.
+Earlier, it had been known as a rough-and-tumble community, due to the heavy industry.
 In 1885 there were nine saloons and no churches.
 Incorporation led to a more organized and civilized community, and by 1910 the town had churches, schools, newspapers, and a bank.
 A bottle factory, icehouse, and more lumber companies had been built, leading the Chamber of Commerce to refer to Renton as the Town of Payrolls.

 Renton underwent a topographical change in 1916.
 In that year, in Seattle, the Montlake Cut was completed for the canal between Lake Washington and Lake Union to the north.
 As the waters merged, Lake Washington’s water level fell by about nine feet.
 This caused the Black River to dry up, never to be seen again.